timchung92/Data-Analysis-JavaApp/README.md

 # cit-594-group-final-project
 ### **Group Final Project using OpenDataPhilly**

-In this project, we apply what we’ve learned this semester about data structures, design principles, and design patterns in developing a Java application to read text files as input and perform some analysis.
+In this project, we apply what we’ve learned this semester about data structures, design principles, and design patterns in developing a Java application to read files of various formats as input and perform some analysis.

 ### **Background**